Outdoor Science Adventure Camp

 RAVEN RANGER outdoor science camp is for children ages 8-11 and has been offered in the past to the general public for a week in August.

-Due to time constraints, RAVEN Rangers outdoor science camp may not be offered for 2018.
+Due to COVID restrictions, RAVEN Rangers outdoor science camp has been suspended for the immediate future.
 Please check back for any updates to the RAVEN Rangers outdoor science camp!

 With 26 years of experience in nature field activities RAVEN Interpretive Programs holds a science-based week of fun learning adventures led by Carolyn Myers Lewey and Chris Lewey.
 Campers get an exciting hands-on introduction into the world of ecology in a small group setting.
 Using a variety of project study sites, campers perform research in the field of ecology.
 Fun learning activities are used to investigate local field, forest, stream and pond communities.
 Wading in streams and exploring the outdoors from field to forest, these entertaining science based days find the RAVEN Rangers investigating aquatic insects, performing water quality tests, and gaining a deeper understanding of the connectedness of the natural world.
 The culmination of camp is a STEM (Science, Technology, Engineering and Math) day, which includes options such as constructing solar powered cars, performing engineering challenges and boat building.